mossgreen/mossgreen.github.io/_posts/2018-11-25-Spring-Certification-Spring-MVC.md

   }
 }
 ```

 - Any class that extends `AbstractAnnotationConfigDispatcherServletInitializer` will automatically be used to configure `DispatcherServlet` and the Spring application context in the application’s servlet context.

-- This initializer create a DispatcherServlet and a ContextLoaderListener.
+- This initializer create a `DispatcherServlet` and a `ContextLoaderListener`.

 - `getServletMappings()` identifies one or more paths that DispatcherServlet will be mapped to.
 It will handle all requests coming into the application.

 - `getRootConfigClasses()` is called internally, and the configuration classes are used to create the root application context, which will become the parent ApplicationContext that contains bean definitions shared by all child (DispatcherServlet) contexts.

+**In Spring Boot**
+The spring-boot-starter-web starter by default configures DispatcherServlet to the URL pattern "/" and adds Tomcat as the embedded servlet container, which runs on port 8080.
+Spring Boot by default serves the static resources (HTML, CSS, JS, images, etc.) from the following CLASSPATH locations:
+- /static
+- /public
+- /resources
+- /META-INF/resources

 ## Is the DispatcherServlet instantiated via an application context?

 In short: the DispatcherServlet is **not** instantiated via an application context.
-It is instantiated **before any** application context is created.
+It is instantiated **before any** application context is created. parent ApplicationContext is creted by `ContextLoaderListener`, child ApplicationContext is created by Spring MVC `DispatcherServlet`.

 **Spring MVC WebApplicationContext Hierarchy**